Vet handoff summary

 Internal references — staff playbook and quick-start.
 Pin to the binder, share with new hires.

 The clinic-facing overview.
-Explains what Rainbow Meadow is, when to hand it out, and how to begin using it fast.
+Explains what Evermeadow is, when to hand it out, and how to begin using it fast.
 Letter portrait.

 Use it at